Da1sypetals/CUDA-Konvolution/README.md

 ## Note

-- There are no optimizations other than memory access coalescing.
+- There are no optimizations in this implementation.
 I a cuda beginner and willing to receive optimization suggestions : )

 ## Start